 - 1 part oak bark, or pine bark or similar.
 This will help maintain good airflow in the soil.

-Pothos temperature range for fast growth
+3. The ideal pothos temperature range for fast growth

 Originating in a tropical locale, it should come as no surprise that the pothos likes warm temperatures.